-Wrapping it up the protocol allows to see how much a group “staked” on each user - “who is allowed to hold how much money by whom”.
+Wrapping it up the protocol allows to see how much a group “staked” on each user - “who (group management) allowed to hold how much money (score) to whom (user)”.
 Which reflects the user reputation in the context of the group.

-Groups may significantly vary in their entry tests, scoring parameters, pool sizes, fees, governance, etc. The way multiple groups are combined is also arbitrary.
+Groups may significantly vary in their entry tests, scoring parameters, pool sizes, fees, governance models, etc. The way multiple groups are combined is also arbitrary.
 Depending on how groups are designed and combined different use cases are possible (see Use-cases).

 Back to table of contents

 As we have just seen Upala score represents user reputation relative to a group measured in dollars.
 It can be used “as is” to establish trust between group members.
-However the specific role for the score which we expect to become a widespread standard between groups and DApps is Price of forgery.
+However the specific role for the score which we expect to become a widespread standard accepted by many DApps is Price of forgery.